freddiejarnold/ftse250-rebalance-predictor/README.md

 and quantifies how many days of average daily volume (ADV) passive funds will need to absorb the resulting flows.

+Created as a way to learn more about the operations of Intropic and how they can seek market opportunities by analysing index rebalancing

 ## The Data
 - **Prices & volume**: Yahoo Finance API (`yfinance`) â€” 90 days of daily OHLCV
 - **Shares outstanding**: Yahoo Finance company info endpoint